-There has been some controversy as to how insects of the Carboniferous period were able to grow so large.
+Here are some of the theories about how insects of the Carboniferous period were able to grow so large:

 The way oxygen is diffused through the insect's body via its tracheal breathing system puts an upper limit on body size, which prehistoric insects seem to have well exceeded.
 It was originally proposed hat Meganeura was able to fly only because the atmosphere at that time contained more oxygen than the present 20%.

 Other explanations for the large size of meganeurids compared to living relatives are warranted.
 Bechly suggested that the lack of aerial vertebrate predators allowed pterygote insects to evolve to maximum sizes during the Carboniferous and Permian periods, perhaps accelerated by an evolutionary "arms race" for increase in body size between plant-feeding Palaeodictyoptera and Meganisoptera as their predators.